 Managing directors' individual compensation levels, including base salary and target incentive awards, are set to align with the value of their expected contributions to the organization.
 As the key drivers of the organization's success, their compensation is designed to include equity awards as a core component.
-The use of equity is intended to encourage retention, align the interests of our managing directors with shareholders, and help managing directors build wealth over their career at Huron through annual grants as well as stock price appreciation.
+The use of equity is intended to encourage retention, align the interests of our managing directors with shareholders, and help build wealth over a managing director's career at Huron through annual grants as well as stock price appreciation.

 Our benefit and wellness programs are designed to be both comprehensive and tailored to our employee population.
-One specific benefit we have created is a travel reward to recognize the significant travel commitment of our workforce.
+Our paid time off policy allows for flexibility and our travel reward program recognizes the significant travel commitment of our workforce.
 Our wellness benefits are aimed at supporting our employees in maintaining a healthy lifestyle which is beneficial to the employee and the Company, given the demanding nature of the work.
 Through these unique benefits, as well as our health and welfare plans, retirement benefits, stock purchase plan, and other standard benefit programs, we provide a core sense of security to our employees.

 Our corporate social responsibility efforts are designed to support an individual's charitable interests while also providing a venue for our employees to come together to make an impact in the communities in which we live and work.
-In addition, the diversity and inclusion council supports the needs of our growing employee population through employee resource groups and corporate-wide educational efforts to ensure we are fostering a welcoming and nurturing environment for all employees.
+In addition, the diversity and inclusion council supports the needs of our growing employee population through employee resource groups that provide corporate-wide educational opportunities, build awareness, celebrate our differences, develop mentoring relationships, and ensure we are fostering a welcoming and nurturing environment for all employees.